Emergence of cosmic space in Tsallis modified gravity from equilibrium and non-equilibrium thermodynamic perspective: Introduction

-A significant turn in treating the horizon thermodynamics in gravity theories with higher-order curvature contributions to entropy was brought by Eling et al. \cite{PhysRevLett.96.121301}.
-These authors suggested that changing the perspective from equilibrium to non-equilibrium thermodynamics is essential while considering the higher-order curvature corrections to the entropy for the successful derivation of the field equation.
-Following this intriguing idea, Akbar and Cai \cite{AKBAR2007243} have rewritten the $f(R)$ gravity field equation in the FRW setup into the non-equilibrium first law of thermodynamics.
-Later Cai and Cao \cite{PhysRevD.75.064008} showed that scalar-tensor gravity requires a non-equilibrium thermodynamic perspective.
-These results indicate that theories of gravity having entropy with higher order curvature contributions or having a non-conventional form for black hole entropy might require a non-equilibrium thermodynamic perspective.
+A significant turn in treating the horizon thermodynamics in gravity theories with higher-order curvature contributions to entropy was brought by Eling et al.~\cite{PhysRevLett.96.121301}.
+The authors suggested that changing the perspective from equilibrium to non-equilibrium thermodynamics is essential while considering the higher-order curvature corrections to the entropy for the successful derivation of the field equation.
+Following this intriguing idea, Akbar and Cai~\cite{AKBAR2007243} have rewritten the $f(R)$ gravity field equation in the FRW setup into the non-equilibrium description of the first law of thermodynamics.
+Later Cai and Cao~\cite{PhysRevD.75.064008} showed that scalar-tensor gravity requires a non-equilibrium thermodynamic perspective.
+These results indicate that theories of gravity having entropy with higher order curvature contributions or other than area law form for black hole entropy might require a non-equilibrium thermodynamic perspective.